Join the Prevention and Outreach Services Team!

 Select Respect Peer Educator Job Description

-- Serve as an EagleCHECK facilitator.
+- Serving as an EagleCHECK facilitator during Welcome Week.

-- Collaborating with campus and community partners on programs and events that contribute to the development and maintenance of a safe, healthy and respectful campus community that utilizes prosocial bystander behaviors.
+- Collaborating with campus and community partners on programs and events that contribute to the development and maintenance of a safe, healthy, and respectful campus community that utilizes prosocial bystander behaviors.

 - Recruiting and engaging peers in prevention programs and healthy activities on topics related to relationship violence prevention.

 - Serving as a resource person regarding college health topics and services to students.